 Students in Year 8/9 study a common curriculum and this is underpinned by our therapeutic approach.
 Timetables are individually tailored to groups and classroom based learning is supported by hands on vocational learning.
 All students access English, Maths, Science, PE, Art, Catering, ICT, PSHEE & Careers, RE and Geography.
-These subjects are enriched through Life Skills, Outdoor Education and Forest Schools.
+These subjects are enriched through Life Skills, Outdoor Education and Forest School.
 Utilising this approach ensures the continued social and emotional development of all pupils which we view as equally important to academic achievement.

 Social, moral, spiritual and cultural (SMSC) aspects of learning and social and emotional aspects of learning (SEAL) are incorporated into planning across the curriculum as well as issues being addressed directly in the PSHE programme.
-The Grange actively promotes British Values and takes all opportunities to actively promote: democracy, the rule of law, individual liberty, and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.
+The Grange actively promotes British Values and takes all opportunities to actively promote democracy, the rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 Personalised Learning Curriculum (Key Stage 4)

 In Years 10 and 11, students study a core curriculum of Careers, English, ICT, Maths, PSHEE and Science which is supported by their optional subjects.

 As part of our commitment to preparing pupils for life beyond The Grange all of our young people experience at least one day per week at an alternative provision.
 Here, they can study vocational Level 1 and 2 awards in subjects such as Construction, Mechanics, Small Animal Care and Hospitality amongst a variety of others.
 We view this as a vital experience as it provides pupils the opportunity to engage with different staff, make new friends and integrate in a new setting where independence is promoted.